BIO

 Short Bio

-Joseph has performed with many orchestras across the United States and Canada, in addition to chamber performances throughout the East Coast, Midwest, and London, England.
-He has performed with the South Bend Symphony, Ann Arbor Symphony, York Symphony Orchestra, Mid-Atlantic Symphony Orchestra, and Napa Festival Orchestra among others.
+Joseph currently serves as principal bassoon of the Orchestra of the Southern Finger Lakes, and has performed throughout the United States, Germany, Canada, and United Kingdom as an orchestral and chamber musician.
+He has performed with the Orchestra of St. Luke’s, American Symphony Orchestra, New Jersey Symphony, Chamber Orchestra of New York, New Haven Symphony Orchestra, Ann Arbor Symphony, and Napa Festival Orchestra among others.
 He also earned a Silver Medal in the Senior Wind Division with the Vanguard Reed Quintet at the 2018 Fischoff National Chamber Music Competition.